nova0821/iotjs-wiki/Build-for-Linux.md

 #### Directory structure

 This document assumes 'harmony' as the root directory.
-JerryScript and libuv are included in submodules in deps folder.
+JerryScript and libuv are included as submodules in deps folder.

 * harmony
     * iotjs